 Safe: When you buy locally grown food, you know where your food is coming from and you can meet the people who grow it.

 Affordable: Buying fruit and vegetables when they are in-season saves money.
 Remember many farmers' markets accept CalFresh EBT (Electronic Benefits Transfer) and WIC Farmers' Market Checks

 Get more fruits and vegetables when you spend your CalFresh EBT dollars at participating grocery stores.
-For each $1 of your CalFresh EBT that you spend on California grown fruits and vegetables you earn $1 to spend on ANY fresh fruits and vegetables.
-Learn more about the Double Up Food Bucks program.
+For each $1 of your CalFresh EBT that you spend on fruits and vegetables, you earn $1 back onto your CalFresh EBT card to spend on eligible foods.
+Learn more about the CA Fruit and Veggie Pilot Program.